JLSangster/Picross-puzzle-and-bot/README.md

   The average time before a puzzle was lost, in seconds.
 This data is saved into a csv file named "Picross_results.csv" in the program folder only.

+INSTALLING
+The current build is available in the PicrossBuild folder.
+Downloading this into programs or Desktop and launching the Picross.exe inside will allow the game to run with full file permissions, allowing the results csv to be saved.
+In other locations the game will run without this feature.